 Distinguished Professor of Genetics and the Neil and Rochelle Campbell Chair for Innovation in Science Education at the University of California Riverside.
 In 2011 she was elected Home Secretary of the U.S. National Academy of Sciences (NAS), the first woman to hold this position in its 150-year history.
 She is a plant molecular geneticist known for her contributions to the field of transposon biology and plant genome evolution.

 Ken Hood is the Managing Partner of FusionX Ventures, a fund focused on helping companies build the next generation of cloud-enabled Smart Machines and instruments.
-Ken has been the co-founder and CEO of more companies.
+Ken has been the Co-founder and CEO of multiple startups with successful exits.

-Tim Hoerr is the CEO & Managing Partner of Serra Ventures, that was the lead investor of the in A round.
+Tim Hoerr is the CEO & Managing Partner of Serra Ventures, that was the lead investor of Cardea’s A round.
 Before starting the VC fund Tim was the co-founder and CEO of iCyt Mission Technology, a bio-instrument company, which was sold to Sony in 2009.

 Rob and his team are responsible for the Innovation Partnership Program (IPP) at Cardea.